Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Proofs of auxiliary lemmas and details

 for some small enough constant $c_2>0$.
 Here, the infimum is over all policy estimate $\widehat{\mu}$ in this single-agent scenario, and $\mathbb{P}^{\mathcal{M}_{\theta}}$ denotes the probability when the MDP is ${\mathcal{M}}_{\theta}$.

-Next, let us construct a collection of Markov games by augmenting each of the single-agent MDPs $\mathcal{M}_{\theta}$ with $B$ completely identical actions for the min-player; that is, to construct $\mathcal{MG}_{\theta}$, we take its reward function and probability transition kernel to be
+Next, let us construct a collection of Markov games by augmenting each of the single-agent MDPs $\mathcal{M}_{\theta}$ with $A_i$ completely identical actions for the $i$-th player ($2\leq i\leq m$); that is, to construct $\mathcal{MG}_{\theta}$, we take its reward function and probability transition kernel to be